EricaXia/myblog/content/post/hadoop_exs.md

 +++
-title = "Intro to Hadoop (Part Two)" description = "Let's see how to get started using Hadoop HDFS with examples." tags = ['Hadoop', 'HDFS', 'AWS', 'EC2', 'MapReduce'] date = "2021-01-12" draft = false
+title = "Intro to Hadoop (Part Two)" description = "Let's see how to get started using HDFS with examples." summary = "Let's see how to get started using **HDFS** with examples, starting by setting up an **EC2 cluster in AWS**, installing Hadoop, and working within HDFS.
+Lastly, we'll cover a **MapReduce** example that implements the same logic as a given SQL query." tags = ['Hadoop', 'HDFS', 'AWS', 'EC2', 'MapReduce'] date = "2021-01-12" draft = false